trenchproject/trenchproject.github.io/_pages/resources.md

 ---

 ## Education and outreach resources
 We aim to broadly disseminate our research to enhance understanding of the ecological and evolutionary impacts of climate change to students and the public.
 We are building interactive R Shiny applications and associated tutorials to allow students and others interested to explore the ecological and evolutionary impacts of climate change through interacting with data.
-See our education and outreach [website](http://faculty.washington.edu/lbuckley/?page_id=522) (to be updated).
+See our [TrEnCh-ed website](https://trench-ed.github.io/).

 ## Project-specific quantitative tools
 We publish code associated with particular publications or applications in GitHub or Dryad respositories.
 Resources include the following: